Course Scheduling Policy

 Students who are administratively withdrawn from their classes because of nonpayment of tuition and fees may petition for reinstatement if and only if extraordinary circumstances prevail.
 Students may obtain the prescribed form in the Registrar’s Office and must return the petition with evidence of suitable payment options.
 The Registrar’s Office reviews all such petitions on a case- by-case basis.
 All approved petitions are subject to a late payment fee and a reinstatement fee.

-Lower division undergraduate courses are numbered from 100 to 299, whereas upper-division undergraduate courses are numbered 300 to 499.
+We are implementing a new numbering system that is (4 x 4 - for example ENGL 1301).
+Lower division undergraduate courses are currently numbered from 100 to 299 and you will also see them 1000-2999, whereas upper-division undergraduate courses are numbered 300 to 499 and will be 3000-4999.
 Upper division courses that may be taken by graduate students for graduate credit upon prior approval of the student’s advisor and Dean of the Graduate School are listed in the Graduate Bulletin.
-Courses numbered 500 and above, except in pharmacy, carry graduate credit and are open only to graduate students.
+Courses numbered 500 (5000) and above, except in pharmacy, carry graduate credit and are open only to graduate students.

 Unit of Credit and Grade Point Average